CRamsan/CoreProject/WORKFLOW.md

 **Currently crash reports are the only automatic mechanism to get issues automatically created.**

 The issues are automatically created with no labels, so they need to be triaged to the right components and assigned the right labels.

+### Bug lifecycle

+In order to keep the backlog of items clean, this repository uses Github Actions to close stale issues.
+The bugs are first marked as stale and then closed if they remain inactive.
+Issues that are part of a project are not auto-closed.

 ## Releasing a fix